MSC Cruises: MSC Cruises

-In May 2025, MSC Cruise Division inaugurated the new MSC Miami Cruise Terminal, the world’s largest cruise terminal.
+In May 2025, MSC Cruise Division inaugurated the new MSC Miami Cruise Terminal, the world's largest cruise terminal.

 On November 7, 2025, MSC Cruise Division inaugurated the new Galveston Cruise Terminal 16, Galveston's fourth cruise terminal.

+On December 15, 2025, MSC Cruise Division announced an order of a new class of four ships.
+With a maximum passenger capacity of 5,400 and approximately 180,000 gross tons gross tons each, the “New Frontier” ships will be delivered annually starting in 2030.